 Note: For co-assess applications, the Assessor may need to treat computer server room, meeting room or office support facility functional spaces differently for the Base Building, Whole Building or Tenancy rating as the methods are different to determine the inclusion.
-In that case, the functional space would need to be entered more than once into the NABERS Co-Assess Office Rating Calculator, to capture the differences in area for each rating type.
+In that case, the functional space would need to be entered more than once into the NABERS rating input form, to capture the differences in area for each rating scope.